conservationtechlab/animl-py/README.md

 ## Installation Instructions

-It is recommended that you set up a conda environment using the included environment.yml folder.
+It is recommended that you set up a conda environment for using animl.
 See **Dependencies** below for more detail.
 You will have to activate the conda environment first each time you want to run AniML from a new terminal.

+### From GitHub
 ```
 git clone https://github.com/conservationtechlab/animl-py.git
 cd animl-py